 April 26,1967 After service in Vietnam, Lt JG Fobes died in a helicopter crash while participating in a classified training operation.
-A/C crashed and burned in the Santa Rita mountains about 5 miles from Sonoita while taking part in exercise Cloud Gap (classified research project).
-A/C was attempting a mountain peak landing and at approx 150' above landing site, rotor RPM dropped to 6400.
+A/C crashed and burned in the Santa Rita mountains about 5 miles from Sonoita while taking part in operation Cloud Gap (classified research project).
+A/C was attempting a mountain peak landing and at approximately 150' above landing site, rotor RPM dropped to 6400.
 Pilot applied power for go-around but A/C continued to descend and lose RPM.
 At 20' AGL, A/C suddenly turned right and settled down to ground, M/R blades hit rock outcropping next to landing area, [...]

 June 15, 1978 In 1978 LCDR Stallings was an instructor with VT-124.
 While riding backseat in an F-14 on a familiarization hop crashed while in the landing pattern.